 What is the GAPS Diet?

-The GAPS Diet is a major part of the GAPS Protocol.
+The GAPS Diet is a major part of the GAPS Nutritional Protocol.

-The GAPS Full Diet typically follows the GAPS Intro Diet.
+The Full GAPS Diet typically follows the GAPS Introduction Diet.

 - Stop the injury to your gut

 - NO fiber from grains (bran, breakfast cereals)